Affectionately known as YNAB, You Need a Budget is an extremely popular personal finance app.

 This app is very well suited to those who want to grow their wealth.
-It keeps track of your net worth and it includes investing tools that will allow you to monitor the Dow Jones and S&P 500, as well as related fluctuations in your own holdings.
+It keeps track of your net worth and it includes investing tools that will allow you to monitor the Dow Jones and S&P 500, as well as related fluctuations in your personal holdings.
 It even tracks fees you pay to brokers and will tap you on the shoulder if it begins to appear that you might want to bail on a particular investment and think about putting your money elsewhere.

 Surprisingly, this app is free, although you can purchase a premium version for more personalized care.

 You probably won't miss the money and you won't even have to drain your savings to maintain the app.
 It only costs $1 a month until your portfolio hits $5,000, then it costs 0.25 percent of your balance.
-If you happen to be a college student, it's free.
+If you happen to be a college student, it is free.
 Contrast that to the $30 to $180 a month that Acorns claims to save for each subscriber.

-You're not limited to investing just those "round-ups" either.
+You are not limited to investing just those "round-ups" either.
 You can invest other money through the app as well, up to $30,000 lump sums.
 Acorns is web-based and is also available for iPhone and Android.

-2017: Top 9 Personal Budget Software Apps
+Top 9 Personal Budget Software Apps

 There's an app out there for almost any budgeting goal